 - your own home or a landlord that will allow you to foster

-- transportation to and from weekly adoption events and vet appointments (if applicable)
+- transportation to and from adoption appointments and vet appointments (if applicable)

 The overall mission of the OFOSA foster care network is to give animals individualized care and the additional time they need to locate their “forever home.”